We believe that every follower of Jesus is in full-time ministry whether they are in the pulpit, in business, or at home.

 - Denominational Certification

 Some denominations have designed programs to meet their specific needs.
-When requested, TCCTC cooperatively plans programs to meet these unique requirements.
+When requested, Tallahassee Christian College cooperatively plans programs to meet these unique requirements.
 If preferred, these programs may be taken for credit.

 Come and See!

-TCCTC’s Open House and Orientation is a great opportunity to get to know us.
-Prior to the fall and winter/spring semesters, TCCTC holds an open house for students, area pastors, churches and local ministries.
-This event includes an orientation for new and returning students.
-During orientation, students have the opportunity to meet faculty and staff, familiarize themselves with school standards and the TCCTC campus, receive academic advisement, gain knowledge of study programs and study aids, financial counseling, scholarships, and register for classes.
+Prior to the fall and winter/spring semesters Tallahassee Christian College holds an open house that is open to the community and includes an orientation for new and returning students.
+During orientation, students have the opportunity to meet faculty and staff, familiarize themselves with school standards and our campus, receive academic advisement, gain knowledge of study programs and study aids, financial counseling, scholarships, and register for classes.

 Questions?
 Our registrar will be happy to talk with you (850) 513-1000.